loighic/loighic.github.io/_pages/macro/pt2/GDP_2.md

 ###### Investment

 When calculating GDP, **investment** does not mean buying stocks or bonds (which, as we already noted, are not included in GDP).
-Rather, it is purchases of new capital goods (e.g., buildings, factories, and stores and equipment).
+Rather, investment is purchases of new capital goods (e.g., buildings, factories, equipment).
 Purchases of new residential housing are also included in investment (not in the consumption category).
 Additions to inventories---that is goods that are produced but not sold in a given quarter or year---are the third main part of investment.

 ###### Government expeditures